 They cannot make a good match if they don’t ask questions about the type of home the adopter will provide.
 So if you're looking to adopt a breed rescue dog, be prepared to answer a wide range of questions to make sure you're ready for this commitment:

-Over the four days of Crufts, 16 rescues joined us on the stand to promote their breed and the hard work that they do – and brought along some of the wonderful dogs that they care for.
-We would like to convey our thanks to the following rescue organisations: all the organisations that took part.
+Over the four days of Crufts, 16 rescues are joining us on the stand to promote their breed and the hard work that they do – and they are bringing along some of the wonderful dogs that they care for.
+We would like to convey our thanks to all the organisations that are taking part.

-Sunday: Bouvier Welfare & Rescue UK, Northern Newfoundland Club Welfare, German Shepherd Rescue Elite and Valgrays Border Collie Rescue.Find a rescue dog
+Thursday: Northern Newfoundland Club Welfare, Home Counties Boxer Welfare, German Shepherd Rescue Elite, Valgrays Border Collie Rescue